Yuubi-san/unaesgcm/README.md

 `$ make`<br/>
 `# make install`

-The latter places the files under `/usr/local`.
+The latter places the files under `/usr/local` and updates media type mappings cache.
+You, as a user, may additionaly need to do

+`$ xdg-mime default unaesgcm.desktop x-scheme-handler/aesgcm`

+to make the provided desktop entry the *default* `aesgcm` handler (for example, if you happen to have some *other* handler(s) already installed).
 To uninstall:

 `# make uninstall`